openlegend/core-rules/core/SRD.md

 -   **Tier 1:** None

-**Description:** You are able to decimate many enemies in quick succession. \newline
+**Description:** You are able to decimate many enemies in quick succession.
+Like a legendary Samurai warrior or matchless elven archer, your foes fall in waves before you. \newline

 **Effect:** Every time you bring an enemy to zero hit points with a Might or Agility attack, you can immediately make an extra attack as a free action. \newline